armory/docs/content/en/cd-as-a-service/tutorials/deploy-sample-app.md

 You can check deployment status by accessing the URL included in the output.

 Deployment to `prod-us` and `prod-eu` requires manual approval, so be sure to approve in the UI.
+Additionally, `prod-eu` requires manual approval to move all of the traffic to the new pods, so be sure to look two manual approvals

 ## Tear down